WilsonWangTHU/pedestrian-detection-thu2015/README.md

 The cuda, cblas, atlas is what you really need to get.
 Other packages, you either already have it in Ubuntu, or could easily install using a sudo trick.
 2. OpenCV library with 2.6+
 3. g++ with 4.6 or earlier
-g++ with less then 4.6 might work (or have a little compiling problem).
-I don't know.

 ### Requirements, hardware
-1. A GPU that support CUDA-7, or CUDA-6, earlier versions are your own adventures, cause I don't know what will happen.
+A GPU that support CUDA-7, or CUDA-6, earlier versions are your own adventures, cause I don't know what will happen.

 ### Requirements, Data
 The data is a big issue.
 Check out the $PEDESTRIAN/data/whats in the data directory.png It lists all the data I used to run the projects.